ncarchedi/pennywise-app/privacy_policy.md

 We may employ third party companies and individuals to facilitate our Service ("Service Providers"), to provide the Service on our behalf, to perform Service-related services or to assist us in analyzing how our Service is used.

-These third parties have access to your Personal Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.
+These third parties have access to your data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.

 Categories of services used to process data include: